p3ta00/PWNBOX/README.md

 Store  these in your /my_data folder if your maintaining your own version.
 This will keep the files persistent.
 I believe there is an auto run script that I'm going to work on next, to provide 100% automation.
 # install
 This will install all scripts, only use if you want everything or else just install each independantly.
+Edit this file if you do not intend to install burppro.
 ```
 ./install.sh
 ```